Metamorphosis (Hilary Duff album): Critical reception

 Bob Cavallo said he expected the album to sell "a couple of million [copies] ... [i]f the pixie dust flies the right way".
 Stephen Thomas Erlewine of AllMusic wrote the album, "is what teen pop should sound like in 2003... a very good modern bubblegum album"; he said that it was influenced by Avril Lavigne but that Duff "has a sweeter, more appealing voice than Avril, and the rest of the record follows her cheerful charisma, resulting in a charmingly effervescent listen".
 However, Slant magazine said that Duff "has decided to ride the Avril wave" and noted that, like Lavigne, Duff enlisted The Matrix to produce and write some of the tracks.

 Blender magazine called it "a masterfully executed tour through contempo mall-pop, '80s new-wave bubblegum and girl-power affirmations".
+IGN rated Metamorphosis 6.3 out of 10, praising Duff's confident vocals and the album's polished, radio-friendly production, while noting its bubblegum-pop appeal and occasional rock influences.
 USA Today named it the tenth worst pop album of 2003, writing "Note to all young, modestly talented singers: Stay in school and you won't wind up on worst-of lists before you're old enough to vote."
+Allison Stewart of The Chicago Tribune described Metamorphosis as a "not unenjoyable" collection of upbeat pop songs, praising its perky, wholesome tone and noting that Duff is particularly convincing on its edgier tracks, where the Matrix successfully give her an Avril Lavigne-inspired sound.